Punchyou/flavors_of_physics_Ds_decay/project_report.md

 * SPDhits - Number of hits in the SPD detector.
 * signal - This is the target variable.

-The dataset is balanced, with 8.205 signal events and 8.205 background events.
+The dataset is balanced, with 8.205 signal events and 8.205 background events, with no missing values.
 A simple count plot is below:
 <div align="center">
 <img src="https://raw.githubusercontent.com/Punchyou/flavors_of_physics_Ds_decay/master/images/signal_value_counts.png" alt="drawing" width="400"/>
 </div>

 To have a better understanding of the data, I used [PCA](https://towardsdatascience.com/understand-your-data-with-principle-component-analysis-pca-and-discover-underlying-patterns-d6cadb020939) to reduce the dimentions of the dataset and to be able to visualize them in 3 dimentions.
 PCA method captures the maximum variance across the features and projects observations onto mutually uncorrelated vectors (components).
 Although it is used for dimensionality reduction, it also helps to discover underlying patterns across features.
 It is a common algorithm dimentionality reduction before implementing clustering algorithms, but I use it here to get an idea of how the data look like in fewer dimensions.
-The PCA plot of the data follows.
+As PCA projects the data to less dimensions, I had to scale the data beforehand with a standard scaler.

 <div align="center">
 <img src="https://raw.githubusercontent.com/Punchyou/flavors_of_physics_Ds_decay/master/images/pca_binary_scatter_3d_plot.png" alt="drawing" width="800"/>